Integration Fundamentals

 ViaBlocks uses a partner-based authentication model for server-to-server communication.

-- Uniform authentication handling across channels.
+- Consistent authentication across all integrations.

-Authentication is mandatory for all API endpoints.
+Authentication is required for all API endpoints.

 ViaBlocks supports a unified transaction model for both inbound and outbound flows.